nguyenrtm/hotelbooking-server/README.md

-# Backend server for Android mobile app for hotel booking.
+# Backend server for Android mobile app for hotel booking

-Backend server for an Android hotel booking mobile app.
+Backend server for an Android hotel booking mobile app. <br />
 Built with NodeJS, Firestore.
 Tested with Chai.

 ## Contributors